poilu/documentation/readme.txt

 == Upgrade Notice ==

 = 1.5.0 =
-This release add a new widget to display Document Categories, a new section with recommended helpful add-ons and contains several fixes and improvements.
+This release adds a new widget to display Document Categories, a new section with recommended helpful add-ons and contains several fixes and improvements.